bestander/npm-git-lock/README.md

 I npm-git-lock was created a few years ago before Yarn and offline mirror feature: https://yarnpkg.com/blog/2016/11/24/offline-mirror/.

-There is even a feature to store built artifacts yarnpkg/yarn#5314, so I would suggest switching to Yarn as a more scalable solution.
+There is even a feature to [store built artifacts](https://github.com/yarnpkg/yarn/pull/5314), so I would suggest switching to Yarn as a more scalable solution.

 ## Features